felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample10/README.md

 React Is a framework, easy to learn and use.
 It is also easy to integrate in our projects with a minimal knowledge of JavaScript.
 React allow us to build a rich UI with must less effort than traditional JavaScript code.
 React allow us to split our UI into custom modular components similar to existing HTML tags.
-Not to mention that there are hundreds of libraries already available that provide modular react components that you can incorporate directly into your application with little intrusion to your code design.
+Not to mention that there are hundreds of libraries already available that provide modular React-components that you can incorporate directly into your application with little intrusion to your code design.

 Once you have Webpack in place adding React is quite simple.
-We only need to modify our webpack configuration to add a react loader and include the React libraries as a dependency in our package.json.
+We only need to modify our webpack configuration to add a React loader and include the React libraries as a dependency in our package.json.

 The intention of this training is not to make you a React expert; therefore, we will provide you with the code required for this exercise.
 But you can of course experiment yourself and try your own ideas on top